 Different types of Atmos speakers

 The Atmos height channels can be created by different speaker setups, which are also shown in the picture above.
-Either down-firing Atmos height speakers are used, or up-firing speakers.
+Either down-firing Atmos height speakers are used, or These speakers are positioned diagonally upwards so that the reflection of the sound from the ceiling reaches the viewers from above.
+They are mainly used for 3D sound formats like Dolby Atmos or DTS:X. speakers.
 There are also up-firing speakers that are either integrated into satellite speakers or directly into a soundbar itself.

 Down-firing speakers provide the listener with sound directly from above – just as the name suggests.
 It is probably the most precise approach to simulate 3D sounds properly, but the ceiling speakers also have to be mounted somehow, which can be quite time-consuming.
 In addition, the speakers also need to be powered somehow, so without running cables under the plaster, you’ll probably have a less-than-pretty living room.